Pallickal, Thiruvananthapuram

 Pallickal is a panchayath in Varkala Taluk of Trivandrum district in the state of Kerala, India.
-It is situated 18km east of Varkala along Varkala - Madathara State Highway 64 and 46km north-east of capital city Trivandrum.
+It is situated 18 km east of Varkala along Varkala - Madathara State Highway 64 and 46 km north-east of capital city Trivandrum.
 It is known for its lush paddy fields and Land of Volleyball in south kerala.
 More over, this village is full of Sports enthusiasts and supporters.